BG3-Community-Library-Team/bg3-community/Screenarchery/Screenarchery-ref.md

 ## External tools

 - [Baldur's Gate 3 Photomode Tools](https://www.patreon.com/posts/86230271?collection=12940) by Otis_Inf
-  - **REQUIRES at least one month Patreon subscription = ~5€/6.50$**
+  - **REQUIRES at least one month Patreon subscription = ~5€/$6.50**
-  - Allows resolution hotsampling, game pause, and fine control of the camera
+  - Allows fine control of the camera, resolution hotsampling, game pause and a lot more
   - Please read its [documentaion](https://opm.fransbouma.com/Cameras/bg3.htm) first and then common issues which are listed below

 - [IGCS Depth of Field](https://github.com/FransBouma/IgcsConnector/releases) by Otis_Inf